Prostitution in Brazil: Recent years

 According to a poll taken in 1998, 64% of the population thought professional sex work was immoral and should be made illegal, whereas 29% saw it as a job like any other.
-Fifty-nine percent (64% of women) believed that sex workers do what they do because they like it.
+59% (64% of women) believed that sex workers do what they do because they like it.

 In the 2000s, sex worker Bruna Surfistinha gained media attention for her blog where she told of her experiences with clients.
 She became famous and wrote a 2005 autobiography, The Scorpion's Sweet Poison (O Doce Veneno do Escorpião).
 One of the most important campaigners for the rights of prostitutes was Gabriela Leite, (1951–2013), a sex worker who led the campaign to have sex work recognized as a profession, so that sex workers would have access to the pension system.
 She is the founder of Davida, an organization for the rights of sex workers.
 There are several such organizations in the country, including the Network of Brazilian Prostitutes (Rede Brasileira de Prostitutas).

 The state of Minas Gerais is home to the Association of Prostitutes of Minas Gerais (Associacao das Prostitutas de Minas Gerais, Aprosmig).
 The association came to public attention as a result of an annual contest in Belo Horizonte to award the title of Miss Prostitute, and it organized English language courses for prostitutes before the Soccer World Cup 2014 in Brazil and the Olympic Summer Games 2016.
 As a result of one of its initiatives, prostitutes working on the streets of Belo Horizonte were able to take credit card payments.
 Aprosmig also runs a small sex museum.

 The most important districts devoted to commercial sex are the Vila Mimosa in Rio de Janeiro or the Rua Augusta in São Paulo, are well known.
 In the Rua Guaicurus in Belo Horizonte, Capital of the Federal State Minas Gerais, there are hundreds of naked or half-naked girls in small rooms or in front of them, where they can be seen and contacted by the men passing through the floors.
 Therefore, the houses are always teeming with slippery men who often do not even want to buy sex, but searching only the free visual stimuli.
 The fees are very cheap, but despite the large number of prostitutes, many girls get more than 20 clients per 12-hour shift.
 A prostitute needs between four and fifteen customers to pay the room rent.
 The rooms are small, poorly ventilated, dark and mostly without bathroom.

 In April 2021, many prostitutes in Minas Gerais participated in a work stoppage with the goal of being recognized as a priority group for COVID-19 vaccines.